List of Twin Peaks characters: Laura Palmer

 Laura Palmer, played by Sheryl Lee, was the town's favorite daughter; she volunteered at Meals on Wheels, was the high school Homecoming queen, and was (apparently) the darling of her parents, Sarah and Leland.
 But Laura led a deeply troubled double life.
 She was addicted to cocaine, a survivor of incest, and a teenage prostitute.
 It is also revealed that she was manipulative and promiscuous, having had affairs with several men in Twin Peaks and having convinced her high school classmates to get involved in drug trafficking.
 She had briefly worked at One Eyed Jacks, a casino/brothel just north of the Canada–US border, until she was apparently fired for gratuitous cocaine usage.

 The discovery of Laura's body in the pilot episode of Twin Peaks brought Special Agent Dale Cooper to town to investigate her death, and the effects it had on those around her propelled the first season and the first nine episodes of the second season.
-Laura remained prominent afterward, as her death had exposed many secrets related to her, and also in some cases unrelated, such as the Packard mill conspiracy.
+Laura remained prominent afterward, as her death had exposed many secrets both related and unrelated to her, such as the Packard mill conspiracy.

-Laura's diary was uncovered in the first episode, but her secret diary was not recovered until much later, and it contained passages suggesting that she had long been the sometimes willing victim of abuse by a malevolent entity named BOB, who wanted to be close to her, or even be her.
+Laura's diary is uncovered in the first episode, but her secret diary is not recovered until much later, and it contains passages suggesting that she had long been the sometimes willing victim of abuse by a malevolent entity named BOB, who wanted to be close to her or even be her.

 To save on money, Lynch intended to cast a local girl from Seattle "just to play a dead girl".

 The local girl ended up being Sheryl Lee.
 "But no one — not Mark, me, anyone — had any idea that she could act, or that she was going to be so powerful just being dead."
 Indeed, the image of Lee wrapped in plastic became one of the show's most enduring and memorable images.
 When Lynch shot the home movie that James takes of Donna and Laura, he realized that Lee had something special.
 "She did do another scene — the video with Donna on the picnic — and it was that scene that did it."
-As a result, Sheryl Lee became a semi-regular addition to the cast, appearing in flashbacks as Laura, and becoming a recurring character—Maddy, Laura's cousin who also becomes another victim of BOB.
+As a result, Sheryl Lee became a semi-regular addition to the cast, appearing in flashbacks as Laura and becoming a recurring character—Maddy, Laura's cousin who also becomes another victim of BOB.